DefinetlyNotAI/Test_generator/ReadMe.md

 1. Place your `Test.csv` file in the project directory, containing your exam questions formatted correctly.
 2. Create a configuration file (`.config`) in the same directory, specifying your desired exam parameters.
 3. Run the script.
-The generated exam will be saved as `Exam.txt`.
+The generated exam will be saved as `Exam.xlsx`.

 For better results, you can make sure the config file matches the first bunch of questions, this insures to timeout, AND still generates random questions.